- Shipping & Orders

 If products are returned because of damage, where is the damage is happening?
 Perhaps the shipping carrier mishandles fragile items.
 Or maybe damaged goods wind up in storage because of inadequate quality control in the receiving area.

-The new warehouse management software can handle what happens to returned items, but it won’t solve the root problem.
+The new cloud based warehouse management software can handle what happens to returned items, but it won’t solve the root problem.
 Pinpointing exactly what went wrong will, in turn, reveal an appropriate solution.
 The manager must take a step back and examine the entire warehouse process to know they are solving the right problem.

 In short, a warehouse manager should spend time diagnosing and solving real problems, not just surface symptoms.
 And he or she should look at tools to solve those problems, not just technology with shiny new features.